 “one of the leading figures in the current renaissance of performer-composers.” -New York Times

 Michael Brown has been described as “one of the most refined of all pianist-composers” (International Piano) and “one of the leading figures in the current renaissance of performer-composers” (The New York Times).
-Winner of a 2018 Emerging Artist Award from Lincoln Center and a 2015 Avery Fisher Career Grant, Mr. Brown is an artist of the Chamber Music Society of Lincoln Center having been a former member of The Bowers Program.
+Winner of a 2018 Emerging Artist Award from Lincoln Center and a 2015 Avery Fisher Career Grant, Mr. Brown is an artist of the Chamber Music Society of Lincoln Center and an alum of The Bowers Program (formerly CMS Two).
 He makes regular appearances with orchestras such as the National Philharmonic, the Seattle, Grand Rapids, North Carolina, Maryland, and Albany Symphonies and was selected by pianist András Schiff to perform an international solo recital tour, making debuts in Zurich’s Tonhalle, and New York’s 92nd Street Y. Mr. Brown has appeared at the Tanglewood, Marlboro, Music@Menlo, Gilmore, Ravinia, Bridgehampton, Moab, and Bard music festivals and performs regularly with his longtime duo partner, cellist Nicholas Canellakis.
 A prolific composer, Mr. Brown’s Piano Concerto will be premiered in 2020 at the Gilmore Festival and by the NFM Leopoldinum Orchestra in Poland.
 He was the composer and artist-in-residence at the New Haven Symphony for the 2017-19 seasons and a 2018 Copland House Residency Award winner.
 He is the First Prize winner of the Concert Artists Guild competition, and earned dual bachelor’s and master’s degrees in piano and composition from The Juilliard School, where he studied with pianists Jerome Lowenthal and Robert McDonald and composers Samuel Adler and Robert Beaser.
 A native New Yorker, he lives there with his two 19th century Steinway D’s, Octavia and Daria.